 Protect Yourself Against Fraud and Help “Slam the Scam”

-The Board is partnering with SSA and OIG to raise awareness of government imposter scams and help the public protect themselves from fraud.
+The Board partnered with SSA and OIG to raise awareness of government imposter scams and help the public protect themselves from fraud.
 The National “Slam the Scam” Day was designated by Social Security’s Office of the Inspector General to raise awareness of government imposter scams, which continue to spread across the United States.
-The 5th annual Slam the Scam Day is Thursday, March 7, 2024, as part of National Consumer Protection Week, which takes place this year from March 3-9.
+The 5th annual Slam the Scam Day was Thursday, March 7, 2024, as part of National Consumer Protection Week.
 Our efforts are to educate the public to be on the lookout for fake calls, texts, emails, messages on social media, or letters in the mail.

 Scammers are Impersonating Government Employees